-When building your company’s online reputation it can be tempting to take shortcuts and buy Google reviews, which can be helpful for any brand.
-Customer reviews data shows 63.6% of consumers will check Google reviews before they visit a business.
+When building your company’s online reputation, it can be tempting to take shortcuts and try to buy Google reviews.

-The high value of online reviews from Google is even more important for businesses with not-so-positive reviews and one-star ratings.
-This explains the increasing market for businesses looking to “buy Google reviews,” that is, posted under a random name and Google user who may or may not even be a real person, much less a real customer.
+This explains the increasing market for businesses looking to “buy Google reviews,” typically posted under a random name and Google user who may or may not even be a real person, much less a real customer.

-If your company wants to buy Google reviews, you have to first consider the risks and consequences of doing so.
-It sounds like a great, cost-effective solution for propelling your business to the top of relevant search results, but it will almost certainly do your company more harm than good in the long run.
+If your company wants to buy Google reviews as part of its overall online review management strategy, you have to consider the risks and consequences of doing so.
+It sounds like a great, cost-effective solution for propelling your company to the top of relevant search results, but it will almost certainly do you more harm than good in the long run.

 Google has made it clear that review content should reflect a customer’s genuine experience at a business location.
 Review content “should not be posted just to manipulate a place’s ratings.
 Don’t post fake content, and don’t post content for the same place from multiple accounts.”

-Unlike a review site like Yelp, which slaps consumer alerts on businesses that have Yelp fake reviews, Google can actually take down the entire listing of the violating business.
-In other words, using fake reviews to achieve maximum visibility will eventually you get zero.
+Unlike a review site like Yelp, which slaps consumer alerts on businesses that have Yelp fake reviews, Google can actually take down the entire listing of the violating business, based on the Google review policy.
+In other words, using fake reviews to achieve maximum visibility will eventually you get zero visibility.

 The FTC Will Go After You

-The Federal Trade Commission (FTC) Act was also created as a way to protect consumers and punish those who want to buy Google reviews, or fake reviews of any kind.
-If you get caught using fake reviews, you’ll have to face the consequences from the FTC.
+The Federal Trade Commission (FTC) Act was created as a way to protect consumers and punish those who want to buy Google reviews, or fake reviews of any kind.
+If you get caught using fake or purchased reviews, you’ll have to face the consequences from the FTC.

 Consumers Can Tell Anyway

-Needless to say, if your company buys Google reviews, your business won’t be able to leverage valuable (and authentic) unsolicited feedback, without which you cannot really foster improvements.
-You’ll also likely lose sight of real customer experience issues or problems that need to be addressed by your team, which – in the long run – can lead to a better (and real) online reputation.
+Needless to say, if your company buys Google reviews, your company also won’t be able to leverage valuable and authentic unsolicited feedback, without which you cannot really foster meaningful business improvements.
+You’ll also likely lose sight of real customer experience issues or problems that need to be addressed by your team, which – in the long run – can lead to a truly strong online brand reputation.

-Instead of buying Google reviews in order to improve your company’s rankings and drum up business, develop effective strategies when it comes to asking for reviews on Google.
+Instead of buying Google reviews in order to improve your company’s rankings and drum up business, you should instead develop effective strategies for asking for reviews on Google.

 This kind of outreach will benefit your business in the long run.
-Proactively asking for feedback on Google helps strengthen customer relationships and connects your business to the voices that matter the most.
+Proactively asking for feedback and learning how to get Google reviews organically should also help strengthen your customer relationships and connect your business to the voices that matter the most.